bazel-contrib/SIG-rules-authors/go-tutorial.md

 The line was added inside of the deps stanza that points to the package where roll.go resides.

-We can the call to the `GenerateWord()` func inside of cmd/word.go.
+Next modify cmd/word.go file to include a call to  `word.GenerateWord()` func.

-Here is the diff afterwards.
+Here is the diff of the code changes:

 ```
 diff --git a/cmd/word.go b/cmd/word.go